 So my rule of thumb is saving at least 10% of my income of the month and spending only half of what is left.
 How do I do it?
 I set up a savings account with my student account.
-So every month, I transfer with no hassle my savings.

-When we are a student living abroad, we don’t tend to think too much about savings because we get so little anyways.
+When we are a student living abroad, we don’t tend to think too much about savings because we get so little anyway.
 But saving has to be part of your routine, no matter how much you get.
 It’s all about paying yourself before bills and expenses.

 It’s also about not shopping that much